-&lt;sup>5 For data holders, this obligation only arises if the entity was required or authorised under the CDR Rules to disclose the CDR data.
+&lt;sup>6 For data holders, this obligation only arises if the entity was required or authorised under the CDR Rules to disclose the CDR data.

-- phone is sufficient.
-Where an entity acknowledges receipt over the phone, it could also make a record of this as evidence that it has complied with CDR Rule 7.15(a). - 13.16 In adopting a timetable that is 'practicable', an entity can take technical and resource considerations into account.
+13.17 In adopting a timetable that is 'practicable', an entity can take technical and resource considerations into account.
 However, it is the responsibility of the entity to justify any delay in acknowledging receipt of a request.